byrdnuge/Webex-Tools/memory-bank/techContext.md

 ### External Dependencies
 - **Cisco Webex API**: The primary external service this toolkit interacts with
 - **Python Requirements**:
-  - requests
+  - rich-click: Enhanced CLI interface with rich formatting
+  - pydantic: Data validation and settings management
+  - requests: HTTP client for API interactions
-  - python-dotenv (for environment variable management)
+  - python-dotenv: Environment variable management
+  - rich: Terminal formatting and display
+  - typer: (Alternative to rich-click, to be evaluated)
-  - Other dependencies as listed in requirements.txt
+  - Other dependencies as managed by Poetry

 ## Development Environment

 ### Setup Requirements
-1. Python 3.6+ installed
+1. Python 3.8+ installed
-2. Virtual environment recommended
+2. Poetry installed for dependency management
 3. Webex API credentials (tokens)
 4. .env file configured with necessary credentials

 ### Configuration
+The project uses multiple configuration approaches:
+1. **Poetry Configuration**: `pyproject.toml` for project metadata and dependencies
+2. **Environment Variables**: `.env` file for secrets and API tokens
+3. **User Configuration**: Optional config file for persistent user settings

 A `.env.example` file is provided as a template for the required environment variables:
 - WEBEX_ACCESS_TOKEN: Authentication token for Webex API
 - Other API-specific configuration variables